KDawg/KATzCool2/README.md

 # App Setting
 You'll need to tell your IDE to start using my Color scheme.

-Please restart your IDE if it was running while you copied over my color theme file.
+Restart your IDE if it was running while you copied over my color theme file.

 Change the color scheme in your IDE preference dialog box.